NBC News launches “Stay Tuned,” a twice-daily Snapchat news broadcast

 At launch, the show will air twice per day, at 7 AM and 4 PM ET in the U.S. and Canada, but NBC is prepared to handle breaking news and special reports, as needed, which could lead to additional shows per day on some occasions.
 Future shows may also begin to integrate correspondents reporting from the field – as you’d see on more traditional broadcasts.

 “Stay Tuned” itself is filmed in New York, where a team of 30 producers, editors, writers, graphic designers, journalists, and more helped to roll out the new content on a non-stop basis.
-The show will be supported through advertising and sponsorships, similar to NBCU’s prior efforts in the space.
+The show will be supported through advertising and sponsorships – similar to Snap investor NBCU’s prior efforts in the space; the ad revenue is split with Snapchat.

 -